• Chef Recipes

 One of our favorite traditions is making a decadent weekend brunch.
 We love to fill the whole house with the scrumptious smell of brown sugar and cinnamon.
 Who needs Cinnabon when you can make these buttery rolls from scratch and smear them with tangy cream cheese frosting?
 The ingredients for this cinnamon roll recipe are relatively simple, many of you may already have most of them in your pantry already.
 This adds to the convenience factor.

 We adore making sweet treats that are equally at home as dessert, or on the breakfast/brunch table.
-Our scones recipe, and our raspberry crumb buckle are great examples of these.
+Our scones recipe, our raspberry crumb buckle and blueberry brioche cinnamon rolls are great examples of these.

 Jump to: